Class-of-MMH/Matrix-Calculator/README.md

 <b>The Matrix Calculator will include the following features:

  1. Addition and Subtraction:
+Perform addition  of two matrices.

+2. Subtraction:
-Perform addition and subtraction of two matrices.
+Perform subtraction of two matrices.

-2. Scalar Multiplication:
+3. Scalar Multiplication:
 Multiply a matrix by a scalar.

-3. Matrix Multiplication:
+4. Matrix Multiplication:
 Multiply two matrices.

-4. Transposition:
+5. Transposition:
 Calculate the transpose of a matrix.

-5. Determinant Calculation:
+6. Determinant Calculation:
 Find the determinant of a square matrix.

-6. Invese calculation:
+7. Invese calculation:
  Find the inverse of a n*n matrix.

-7. Rank calculation:
+8. Rank calculation:
 Find the rank of a matrix.

 9. LU DECOMPOSITION: